hs950559/coryrylan.com/_posts/2016-11-15-angular-multiple-http-requests-with-rxjs.md

 </code>
 </pre>

-So in this example we use the `mergeMap` also known as `flatMap` to map/iterate over the Observable values.
+In this example we use the `mergeMap` also known as `flatMap` to map/iterate over the Observable values.
 So in our example when we get the homeworld we are getting back an Observable inside our character Observable stream.
 This creates a nested Observable in a Observable.
 The `mergeMap` operator helps us by subscribing and pulling the value out of the inner Observable and passing it back to the parent stream.